abhay1821/InfiBoxDevTest/README.md

 # Shop APP

 # Description
-    This application uses Firebase Rest-API for SignIN/SignUP purposes which is a customized shop app where An E-commerce app with Provider as State management is used for maintaining the State of the app throughout the life cycle.
+    An E-commerce app with Provider as State management is used for maintaining the State of the app throughout the life cycle.
 It is one of the most easily implemented State management which uses a change notifier It listens to a ChangeNotifier extended by the model